Monday, March 30, 2026

 "What?
 What's silly?"
 I asked nervously.

 I told her my name.
-A bad feeling came over me, so bad that I felt that I had to get home right now.
+A bad feeling came over me, so bad that I knew that I had to get home right now.
 I gave a curt good-bye and sped-walked the rest of the way, checking with great certainty that the door was locked.

 (A fictitious passage)